01 of 09

 Diners, Drive-Ins and Dives

 Atlanta has been graced by the spiky-haired dude, Guy Fiery, many times since “Diner, Drive-Ins and Dives” (DDD) premiered in 2007.
-Some of the earlier “DDD” Atlanta episodes featured the Silver Skillet, Marietta Diner, Matthew's Cafeteria, The Highlander, and Colonnade.
+Some of the earlier “DDD” Atlanta episodes featured the Silver Skillet, Marietta Diner, Matthew's Cafeteria, The Highlander and The Colonnade Restaurant.
 Fiery came back in 2015, though, and visited Buckhead brunch staple Joy Café on the “Homeland Favorites” episode, which highlighted the café’s signature dishes: biscuits with sausage gravy and tomato soup.
 In the kitchen, Fiery learned how to cook up Joy Café’s iconic shrimp and grits with Louisiana BBQ sauce.
-He has also visited The General Muir (look for chef Todd Ginsburg’s pastrami hash), Wrecking Bar (don’t miss the cheddarwurst corn pups) and Fox Bros.
-Bar-B-Q (their brisket burger was featured) among others.
+He has also visited The General Muir (know for chef Todd Ginsburg’s popular burger as well as the pastrami hash), Wrecking Bar (don’t miss the cheddarwurst corn pups) and Fox Bros.
+Bar-B-Q (their brisket burger was featured, and don't miss our interview with co-owner Justin Fox) among others.

 03 of 09